Bidding Games and Efficient Allocations: Existence and Structure of Equilibria

+\begin{lemma} Consider any sequence of alternating better-replies in a first-price game.
+Then after the first time a bidder raises her bid, no bidder ever lowers her bid. \end{lemma}

-Let a \emph{first-price game} be a two-player one-shot game of the following form: each player submits a bid $b_i\in \calB$, and the payoffs $u_1,u_2$ are determined only by the higher bid. \begin{lemma} A first-price game where $\calB$ is finite has a pure Nash equilibrium.
-Moreover, any sequence of better-replies must converge. \end{lemma} \begin{proof} We assume w.l.o.g. tie-breaking in favor of bidder~1.
-Assume, toward a contradiction, that there is a cycle of improvements.
-In particular such a cycle must contain a step where bidder 1 increases her bid from $(b_1,b_2)$ to $b'_1$.
-Note that $b'_1\geq b_2$, as otherwise $b_1 < b'_1 \leq b_2$ and $(b_1,b_2);(b'_1,b_2)$ lead to the same outcome.
+\begin{proof} Recall that tie-breaking is in favor of bidder~1.
+Suppose that at some step bidder~1 increases her bid from $(b_1,b_2)$ to $b'_1$.
+Note that $b'_1\geq b_2$, as otherwise $b_1 < b'_1 < b_2$ and $(b_1,b_2);(b'_1,b_2)$ lead to the same outcome (if the first increase is by bidder~2 then $b'_2>b_1$).
 Any further step of bidder~1 must keep $b'_1\geq b_2$, otherwise we just go back to the outcome of $(b_1,b_2)$ (which is weakly worse for bidder~1).

 Consider the next reply by bidder~2---he must also increase his bid to some $b'_2>b'_1\geq b_2$ in order to have any effect.
 Then bidder~1 must increase again and so on.
-Since no bidder ever reduces her bid (after the first increase) and budgets are bounded, the process must converge to a pure Nash equilibrium. \end{proof}
+Thus no bidder ever reduces her bid (after the first increase). \end{proof}